-Gatemore manages an engaged investment strategy across public and private markets.
-Whereas most fund managers focus solely on identifying value, our strategy is based on creating value through deep shareholder engagement across a wide range of opportunities — from corporate turnarounds to high growth and venture capital — and within sectors including industrials, media, consumer, healthcare, and clean technology.
-We believe that taking a more active approach enables us not only to outperform but also to understand and control risk in a fundamental way.
+Gatemore manages two distinct, highly engaged investment strategies: (1) a deep-value, turnaround strategy focused on listed small caps and (2) an early-stage clean-tech venture strategy.
+Our investment ethos is based on creating value through deep engagement with our portfolio companies.
+We believe that taking an active approach enables us not only to outperform but also to understand and control risk in a fundamental way.

 In 2017, Gatemore built a substantial stake in DX Group PLC and replaced the board of directors, installing a team which has led a remarkable turnaround and return to profitability and growth

 In 2018, Gatemore acquired the US sports agency of TLA Worldwide PLC, renamed it GSE Worldwide, Inc., and has since led the return to organic and acquisition-led growth

 In 2019, Gatemore led the financing to spin-out Factorial, Inc. which has emerged as one of the most prominent solid-state lithium-ion battery companies in the world today, and since then has played a key role in the development of the strategy and business